Bert-JanP/Open-Source-Threat-Intel-Feeds/README.md

 ```
 ![alt text](./Img/MDEExternalData.png "External Data Collected")

-The documentation explains the different parameters that are used, such as if you want to ignore the first row or not.
+The documentation explains the different parameters used, such as whether you want to ignore the first row or not.

 ### Combining EDR Network Traffic and IOC Feeds
 The results of combining the EDR Network Traffic and the IOC feed is shown below.
 This detection can help you identify devices that connect to IPs that host command and control servers.